PetrPPetrov/beautiful-capi/README.md

 In today's modern software development environment, there are may C/C++ parsing techniques such as SWIG, web services and many more.

-This project is to ment write a new automatic code generation tool similar to SWIG, except the output is not Java/Python, it is ANSI-C & C++.
+This project is meant to write a new automatic code generation tool similar to SWIG, except the output is not Java/Python, it is ANSI-C & C++.

 This is a little different than SWIG, generating pure C API output, formatted to be visually appealing.